Joanna Wuest is an Assistant Professor of Politics at Mount Holyoke College. She writes on identity, inequality, law, and American politics.

 Previously, she was the Fund for Reunion-Cotsen Postdoctoral Fellow in LGBT Studies in the Princeton University Society of Fellows in the Liberal Arts.
 She received her Ph.D. in Political Science with a certificate in Women, Gender, and Sexuality Studies from the University of Pennsylvania in 2019.

 Wuest's research has been funded by the National Endowment for the Humanities (NEH), the Social Science Research Council (SSRC), the American Association of University Women (AAUW), and the American Political Science Association (APSA), and has been the recipient of the Kenneth Sherrill Award for the Best Dissertation on Sexuality and Politics among other APSA paper awards.

-Her academic work has appeared or is forthcoming in Perspectives on Politics, Polity, Politics & Gender, Law & Social Inquiry, GLQ: A Journal of Lesbian and Gay Studies, nonsite, the Law and Political Economy Project blog, and various edited volumes.
+Her academic work has appeared or is forthcoming in Perspectives on Politics, Polity, Politics & Gender, Law & Social Inquiry, GLQ: A Journal of Lesbian and Gay Studies, nonsite, the Behavior Therapist, the Law and Political Economy Project blog, and various edited volumes.
 Her public writing has been published by the Nation, Boston Review, the Philadelphia Inquirer, Dissent, Psyche, the Los Angeles Review of Books' Philosophical Salon, and Jacobin.

 Her first book, Born This Way: Science, Citizenship, and Inequality in the American LGBTQ+ Movement (Fall 2023 with the University of Chicago Press) tells the history of the LGBTQ+ rights movement, the modern scientific study of gender and sexuality, and the identity politics that formed at the nexus.
 It reveals how the scientific and medical professions bolstered the fight for civil rights and how conservatives have fought back against equality and science alike.